 Author: Marta Moakley, JD, Legal Editor

-Updated to reflect retaliation protections under Austin's ban the box ordinance, effective April 4, 2016.
+Updated to reflect retaliation protections in the Philadelphia Fair Workweek Ordinance, effective April 1, 2020.

-Updated to reflect amendments to FEHA regulations addressing workplace harassment, effective April 1, 2016.
+Updated to reflect state retaliation protections, effective April 1, 2020.